JonathanSanMiguel/JonathanSanMiguel/README.md

 # 💫 About Me:
-- 🔭 I’m currently lookin for a job<br>- 🌱 I’m currently learning
+- 🔭 I’m currently in a job<br>- 🌱 I’m currently learning

 ## 🌐 Socials: